aaleino/todoman/README.md

           - [x] Write software
      - [ ] Hobby

+Explanation: work was converted to project, and it contains subitems.
+Hobby was not and it can be tagged completed/uncompleted.

+My vision is that these kind of files could also be embedded in e.g. github projects to navigate issues that are too small to entitle their own github issue.
+The to-do list could also act as a reminder in what state the project was left last time.

-The file "todo.md" contains a todolist that I use myself to complete this program.
+*The file "todo.md" contains a todolist that I use myself to complete this program.*

 Installation
 ============